 Daily – configure the query or rule start date and time at which this rule will be executed on a daily basis.
 You can choose recurrence period, that is if this query or rule will run every x days, or will it run every weekday.
 Minimal recurrence period is one day.

 Weekly – configure the query or rule start date and time at which this rule will be executed on a weekly basis.
 Choose on which days rule will run and recurrence period (every x weeks).

 Monthly – configure the query or rule start date and time at which this rule will be executed on a monthly basis.
 Choose on which days of the month rule will run and recurrence period (every x months).
 The other option is to run query or rule on a specified day of the week, every x months.

 Quarterly – configure the query or rule start date and time at which this rule will be executed quarterly.

 Press Ctrl+Alt+T while focused on the Triggers tab of the wizard to see on which dates query or rule is scheduled to run!

 Each time a selected query is executed, SPDocKit saves the results in the query run history.
 You can see them in the Queries subfolders, under each query definition, marked by an orange arrow.
 Results are sorted by date and time of the rule execution, so you can see which changes were made with each run.

 Also, each time a rule is executed, SPDocKit creates a history record.
 Records are sorted by date and time of the rule execution.
 Select a specific rule definition, click the desired date, and a list of applied changes will appear in the grid below.

-Take not that the query wizard allows you to specify whether the query results, both automatic and manual, will be visible only in the query history or if they will also be sent to a specified email addresses in a PDF, XLSX or DOCX format.
+Take note that the query wizard allows you to specify whether the query results, both automatic and manual, will be visible only in the query history or if they will also be sent to the specified email addresses in a XLSX, DOCX or PDF format.